bisqwit/that_terminal/doc/testing.md

     [==========] 65 tests from 16 test suites ran.
 (142382 ms total)
     [  PASSED  ] 65 tests.

+To redo tests, do `make test`.
+The output will be saved to `doc/test-report.txt`.

 ## Coverage testing

 Coverage testing is performed using a GCOV.